 Beta readers help us become better writers and produce better work.

-Next week: What to look for in a beta reader.
+Next post: What to look for in a beta reader.

 Peter Lyle DeHaan, PhD, is an author, blogger, and publisher with over 30 years of writing and publishing experience.
 Check out his book The Successful Author for insider tips and insights.